• Skip to primary navigation

 Which is Better to Work for, Charter Schools or Public Schools?

 This part of the debate also has to do with the teaching qualifications.
-You don’t necessarily need to be certified to teach in a charter school but this differs from state to state.
-Meanwhile, some charter schools others may ask for higher qualifications in a specialized field if you’ll be teaching a specialty field.
-They would relax the requirements, however, if you’ll be teaching core subjects.
+You don’t necessarily need to be certified to teach in a charter school, but this differs from state to state.
+Meanwhile, some charter schools, others may ask for higher qualifications in a specialized field if you’ll be teaching a specialty field.
+However, they would relax the requirements if you teach core subjects.

-Public schools, on the other hand, require teachers to meet all state-mandated requirements and be highly proficient in their subject area.
+On the other hand, public schools require teachers to meet all state-mandated requirements and be highly proficient in their subject area.
 For example, Massachusetts requires its teachers to achieve Highly Qualified Teachers status.
-This means that you must have at least a BA with a major in the subject you’re teaching.
+This means that you must have at least a BA with a major in your teaching subject.
 Most times, some teachers go ahead to grab a master’s degree.

-In this case, it will take a longer time to meet the qualification to become a teacher in a public school, making it harder to teach there than a charter school.
+In this case, it will take longer to meet the qualification to become a teacher in a public school, making it harder to teach there than a charter school.

 You may also want to know How to become a Substitute Teacher – The Training, Licenses, Salary & Cost